Tips For Stress Free Travel

-After packing for your Australian Adventure, you are ready to take the next crucial step.
-You were leaving home and touching base in Australia.
-This step stretches over 24 hours, including getting from home to the airport, navigating your way within the airport, checking in, going through customs and security, and spending time before boarding the plane and flying to Australia.
+After packing for your trip, you are ready to take the next crucial step.
+You were leaving home and touching base at your new destination.
+This step may stretch for 20 hours or even longer, including getting from home to the airport, navigating your way within the airport, checking in, going through customs and security, and spending time before boarding the plane and flying to your destination.

-Speaking from experience, the first day of travel is the most challenging day of the whole trip, no matter how well you have prepared for your Australia Trip.
-On top of being in a “naturally anxious state of mind,” situations often crop up unexpectedly that rob you of your energy and throw you out of balance.
-While I think it’s impossible to have 100% stress-free time on the first day, there are many ways to reduce stress when travelling to Australia and to enhance travel comfort.
+Speaking from experience, the first day of travel is the most challenging day of the whole trip, no matter how well you have prepared for it.
+On top of being in a “naturally anxious state of mind,” situations often crop up unexpectedly, rob you of your energy, and throw you out of balance.
+While I think it’s impossible to have 100% stress-free time on the first day, there are many ways to reduce stress and be well-prepared for long-haul flights.

-I have learnt to plan the double time of what I usually plan for any other flight.
-I make sure I leave relaxed and stay relaxed as much as possible, and finally, I get armed with a good dose of patience.
+I have learnt to plan twice the time I usually do for any other flight.
+I make sure I leave relaxed and stay relaxed as much as possible, and finally, I am armed with a good dose of patience.

 - Choose the best way to get to the airport, calculate the time, and add 30-45 min for a stress-free journey.